pyluyten/emacs-nu/README.md

   See its dedicated readme.
 Now, if you're lazy, some example here , Press Alt-g,f or example, for a goto-prompt.
 (Not the most standard of my prompts, well...)
   You will directly see keys to perform some action.
 For example, "u" to backward-word.
-  You will also see you could have directly used a shortcut rather than using this prompt.
   , Press 3 to trigger numeric argument +3.
   , Press + to ask the prompt to repeat itself.
   , Now, press "u" for backward-word.
 You go three words backward.
 As the prompt was asked for repetition, press u again and you go three times backward-word again.
 Press o, and that's three times forward-word.
   , Press ? to ask for prompt help.
 Now press u and you have backward-word definition.
+  , Prompt also advertises you could have directly used a shortcut rather than using this prompt.

 - Aliases : to easier defining aliases.